biowdl/germline-DNA/README.md

 This repository contains the [Biowdl](https://github.com/biowdl) pipeline usable for processing germline-DNA data.
-Starting with FASTQ files and resulting in a multisample VCF files.
+Starting with FASTQ files and resulting in VCF files.
+Can switch between joint genotyping and single sample calling modes.
+It can also call the X and Y chromosomes with the correct ploidy if given BED files for the non-PAR regions.

 ## Documentation